MioKh/react-test-learning/README.md

-# expense-tracker
+### Learning ReactJS
-Trying my hand at building an expense tracker with React.js. , learning as I go and stuff.
-Figured it's a good way to learn it
+Just a repo for me to learn ReactJS in.